top of page

 Credit: Mubi/Metropolitan Filmexport

-Dennis Quaid as Harvey, Elizabeth’s boss, is also beastly.
+Dennis Quaid as Harvey, Elisabeth’s boss, is also beastly.
 He doesn’t have much screentime, but when he’s present, he’s wonderfully horrendous to watch.
 Putting aside deeper discussions of Quaid’s politics, let’s just say that he comes preloaded with a certain distastefulness that the movie certainly capitalises on.

 Indeed, Harvey and his merry band of network executives challenge us to reckon with the deeper themes of the male gaze and the casual objectification of women that The Substance is tackling.
 Already, I’ve seen plenty of posts on social media drooling over how attractive Moore and Qualley are in this movie.
 I can’t help but cringe at them.

 If your main takeaway from this stunning movie is ‘Margaret Qualley sure is hot!’ then you have failed to recognise what this movie is saying about you.
 The movie is challenging, though.
-Some might be put off by its length, but that long runtime allows it to languish in the moments where Elizabeth successfully enjoys her newfound youth.
+Some might be put off by its length, but that long runtime allows it to languish in the moments where Elisabeth successfully enjoys her newfound youth.

 “You Are One”